 Some products are marketed to parents as teething remedies but have risks to consider.

 Amber Teething Necklace

 Clove oil is a common recommendation for teething.
-It should never be used internally and is no not recommended for external use for a baby.
+It should never be used internally and is not recommended for external use for a baby.
 Essential oils are very potent.
-If they are not diluted enough, it can irritate the skin and mucous membranes.
+If they are not diluted enough, it can cause irritation to the skin and mucous membranes.

 Products Containing Benzocaine

 Read the labels on teething gels, sprays, and oral products before using them with your baby.
 The FDA does not recommend benzocaine for children under 2 years old.
 It is associated with serious, potentially fatal risks.
 (10)

 Having a baby’s hands free lets them explore their world.
 Confining their hands can inhibit sensory input.
 (11) Although babies find relief in chewing for sore gums, encouraging sucking on their fingers is not advised for jaw and teeth development.

 Biting does not feel good for moms if their baby clamps down or bites while latched during nursing.
 It is one of the common reasons a mother may stop breastfeeding.

 Offer a teether before nursing.
 It will reduce the urge For your baby to gnaw on you once latched at the beginning of your nursing session.

 Pay attention when your milk flow slows toward the end of a feeding when biting often occurs.